krupalghorpade/KToast/README.md

 ======

 It is a simple Android like Toast for iOS.
-This supports iOS 5 and above.
+This supports iOS 8 and above with all orientations.

 Read More At : http://krupalghorpade.github.io/KToast/